trek/ember-testing-httpRespond/README.md

 This helper chains a promise and allows you to control where in the flow of execution an http response is emitted.

-This makes it easy to test sitautons like:
+This makes it easy to test situations like:

   * Loading screens
   * Button disabling while requests process